suhangself/suhangself.github.io/_pages/Awards..md

     * The Second Prize in the 10th Jinan Lixia District Entrepreneurship Competition (2023)， 1,500 £

-    * The Third Prize in the 9th Qingdao "Mayor's Cup" Innovation and Entrepreneurship Competition (2023)， 1,500 £
+    * The Third Prize in the 9th Qingdao Mayor's Cup Innovation and Entrepreneurship Competition (2023)， 1,500 £

     * The Third Prize in the 2nd Weihai City Commercial Bank Cup Innovation and Entrepreneurship Competition (2023)， 1,000 £